LemonJust/vodex/docs/napari/how-to.md

 ![Time Annotation Tab](how-to/fig03.png){ align=right width=145} Once you filled out the Image data information and added the annotations, you can save the experiment into a database.
 While you don't have to save the experiment before loading the volumes, we highly recommend that you do so for your future reference, especially if you plan to use the volumes that were loaded with VoDEx in the subsequent analysis.
 This will give you the ability to come back to the annotation later and recheck that you did not make any mistakes.

-You can see an example of a `Load/Save Data` tab after we saved our [Toy Dataset](/data) annotation on the right [click on image to zoom in].
+You can see an example of a `Load/Save Data` tab after we saved our annotation on the right [click on image to zoom in].
 The bottom line shows the saved file location.

 Go to the `Load/Save Data` tab and click `Save` button at the bottom.
 Choose the folder and give your database a name (*.db).